Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 Next we are going to edit the devstack `docker-compose.yml` file so the devstack will reinstall and load the XBlock each time the devstack is brought up.
 This is necessary if the code is being modified.
-(You can use a differerent editor instead of `vim` but be careful not to break the required formatting of the files being edited.)
+(You can use a different editor instead of `vim` but be careful not to break the required formatting of the files being edited.)